TRANSROMANICA - The Romanesque Routes of European Heritage

 TRANSROMANICA is a European cultural network connecting the common architectural Romanesque heritage of eight countries between the Baltic Sea and the Mediterranean.
 The overall harmony is enriched by regional artistic and architectural features.
 TRANSROMANICA was certified as a Major European Cultural Route by the Council of Europe in 2007.
 An association founded in November 2007 supports international, national and regional cooperation on the trail of the Romanesque.
 Its aim is to study the Romanesque heritage in the participating regions, to publicise this heritage, make it accessible to the general public, and to use Romanesque heritage for cultural purposes.

 All regions and organizations involved in preserving and promoting the Romanesque heritage in their regions, developing cultural tourism, and seeking a transnational exchange of ideas are welcome.
-Participating municipalities, regions and countries are Friesach, Maria Wörth and Millstatt in Carinthia (Austria), Modena, Pavia and Albugnano (Italy), Saxony-Anhalt (Germany), Serbia, Santo Domingo de Silos in Castile and Leon (Spain), Tâmega and Sousa (Portugal), Alba Iulia (Romania) as well as Paray-le-Monial in Burgundy (France).
+Participating municipalities, regions and countries are Friesach, Maria Wörth and Millstatt in Carinthia (Austria), Modena, Pavia and Albugnano (Italy), Saxony-Anhalt and Königslutter (Germany), Serbia, Santo Domingo de Silos in Castile and Leon (Spain), Tâmega and Sousa (Portugal), Alba Iulia (Romania), Slovakia as well as Paray-le-Monial in Burgundy (France).